AlainParadis/designschool/_topics/gradshow.md

   The Grad Show is held at the Horticulture Building at Lansdowne Park on Bank Street.

-  Reminder: Fieldwork ends April 26.
-The grad show will be on April 24th, starting at 5pm.
+  Reminder: Fieldwork ends April 10.
+The Grad Show will be on April 9th, 2020, starting at 5pm.
 You’ll need to make arrangements with your employer to be there in the late afternoon to set up.

   <div class="attentionbox achtung">
     If we want to serve beer/wine at the event, we need to get a liquor license early on.
   </div>

-  Download the floorplan for the from the *Downloads* link.
+  Download the floor plan for the from the *Downloads* link.

   ### Team Descriptions